rajghosh06-dev/rajghosh06-dev/README.md

 # 👨‍💻 RISHIT GHOSH

-**Software Engineer · Curious Debugger · Active Learner**
+**Software Engineer · Inquisitive Debugger · Lifelong Learner · Open Source Contributor**

-Welcome to my digital workspace—a place where modular architecture meets creative experimentation.
+Welcome to my digital workspace—a space where modular architecture meets creative experimentation.
-I'm a 2nd-year B.Tech student in **CSE–AI&ML** at Geethanjali College of Engineering and Technology, currently based in **Mumbai** for academic and hackathon projects.
+I'm a second-year B.Tech student specializing in CSE–AI&ML at Geethanjali College of Engineering and Technology, Hyderabad, Telangana.
+I actively contribute to academic and hackathon projects with a focus on scalable, well-architected solutions.

 ---